IP-TECH/JQuarks/README.md

 JQuarks
 =======

-JQuarks is a free and open source component enabling Quiz and Surveys for Joomla! free CMS.
+JQuarks is a free and open source component enabling Quiz for Joomla! free CMS.

 ### JQuarks's Features :
 - Create and categories your questions